sujee/ai-studio-cookbook/README.md

 This cookbook respository is a collection of guides and examples for working with open models using [Nebius AI Studio](https://studio.nebius.com/).
 Use these recipes to build and deploy intelligent applications faster.

+> ⭐ If you find this repo useful, give it a star!
+You’ll be notified of new updates and help others discover it too — thank you!

 ---

 ## 😎 Featured